ThePetrovich/jfkerman_outline/README.md

 ## Deployment

 The following details how to deploy this application.
+This is a pretty standard Django deployment, most guides should work.

 ---
 **NOTE**